How did Africompassion came to existence?

 Immediately after the meeting, Jerald called one of his prayer worriers’ leader, who had initially been involved in the prayer and meetings for the ministry, and let him know of the need for a Bible Study teacher.
 The Lord was calling; Pastor Jonathan to help on this.

-In April 2014, Africompassion held the first Series Leader’s Training Course (LTC) and trained the first church planting District Leaders—ministry leaders within a conference who then returned to their respective areas to recruit, train, and supervise their own church planting.
-Since then, Africompassion Organization in Tanzania has specialized in “training the trainers” through different series, reaching the un reached groups and helping the needy in the society
+In April 2014, Africompassion held the first Series Leader’s Training Course (LTC) and trained the first church planters who then returned to their respective areas to recruit, train, and supervise their own church planting.
+Since then, Africompassion Organization in Tanzania has specialized in “training the trainers” through different series, reaching the un reached groups and helping the needy in the society.

 Through door to door gospel presentation, and by visiting different communities, Africompassion team got different testimonies about the many people who died from HIV/AIDS living behind desperate children with no help and support.
-Relating that to Jerald’s previous life I experience, Africompassion team prayed about what to do and in 2016, Africompassion Christian Academy and Children’s Home was born.
+Relating that to Jerald’s previous life experience, Africompassion team prayed about what to do and in 2016, Africompassion Academy and Children’s Day Care Center was born.

 We did all the paper work, got registered and started by faith.
 Through prayers and fasting, God connected us to rightful people who could pray with us and share the vision with others.